Before Training Starts

-You will then be able to register with the Royal College of General Practitioners (RCGP) as an Associate in Training (AiT) and set up your trainee Portfolio.
+You will then be able to register with the Royal College of General Practioners (RCGP) as an Associate in Training (AiT) and set up your trainee portfolio.

 The trainee Portfolio

-In Thames Valley since ………….. new FourteenFish Portfolio as a pilot.
-The new portfolio is more intuitive and allows evidence to be gathered more easily and the requirements are much more clear.
+The new FourteenFish Portfolio was introduced to all Thames Valley trainees in September 2020.
+The new portfolio is more intuitive and allows evidence to be gathered much more easily and the requirements are much more clear.